NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Street Urchin.md

 Choose two attribute boosts.
 One must be to **Dexterity** or **Constitution**, and one is a free attribute boost.

 You're trained in the Thievery skill and a Lore skill for the city you lived in as a street urchin (such as Absalom Lore or Magnimar Lore).
-You gain the [[Feats/Pickpocket|Pickpocket]] skill feat.
+You gain the [[Pickpocket|Pickpocket]] skill feat.

 *Source: Pathfinder Player Core*
 *ORC*